LuizFillip/Aeronomy-Plotting/README.md

-# Plotting with aeronomy parameters
+# Space weather and aeronomy plotting

-Plotting and comparation analysis data from atmospheric and ionospheric models, intrumentation data.
+In this repository, you can find:

-- Correlations:
+- Regression analysis:
-  - FPI and models
+  - Fabry-Perot and models
   - Digisonde and model
-  - FPI and Digisonde
+  - Fabry-Perot and Digisonde

+- GNSS subproducts
+  - ROTI for observed Plasma Bubbles
+  - ROTI timeseries

+- Bars
+  - seasonal and annual variations like a bar plot

 - Probability distributions:
   - Rayleigh Taylor Growth rate ($\gamma_{RT}$) with Plasma Bubbles occurrence